 When I was growing up, whenever I would go on a trip without the family my father would turn to me just before I left and say, “Remember who you are.”
-As my own children now get older, I realize that who you are is not just shaped by your parents but the physical domain around you.
+As my own children now get older, I realize that who you are is not just shaped by your parents but by the physical domain around you.

-I have also realized that, even if you can never go home again, home never really leaves you.
+I have also realized that even if you can never go home again, home never really leaves you.